lbrdnk/bits/README.md

 - Breadcrumbs,
   - with headers title.
+- Tags.
-- Search and filter posts,
+- Search and filter posts.
 - Ability to pin a post.